court seal

 Order Granting Petition for Review

-No. 25-0181/AR.
+No. 26-0093/MC.
 U.S. v.
-Donte M. Brown.
-CCA 20230168.
-On consideration of the petition for grant of review of the decision of the United States Army Court of Criminal Appeals, it is ordered that said petition is granted on the following issues:
+Nathan M. Rivera.
+CCA 202400304.
+On consideration of the petition for grant of review of the decision of the United States Navy-Marine Corps Court of Criminal Appeals, it is ordered that said petition is hereby granted on the following issue:

 Supplement brief No reply brief